▲ Up

 Please bring all of your medication bottles to each appointment, including any products taken over-the-counter (herbs, vitamins, etc.) as well as any medications prescribed by non-Ashe Family Healthcare providers.

-Call-in requests for treatment without an office visit are evaluated case-by-case, but anticipate if it has been over 90 days since your last appointment, you will be asked to come in to be evaluated.
+Call-in requests for treatment without an office visit are evaluated case-by-case, but anticipate if it has been over 90 days since your last appointment, you will be asked to present to the office in order to be evaluated.
 Virtual visits are available and may be encouraged.
 Phone in requests for pain management or mental health will not be authorized and will require an appointment for evaluation of the concern.

 Post Info